svick/core-docs/docs/essentials/exceptions/exception-class-properties.md

 - The [Message](https://msdn.microsoft.com/library/system.exception.message) property.

   This property provides details about the cause of an exception.
-The Message is in the language specified by the [Thread.CurrentUICulture](https://msdn.microsoft.com/library/system.threading.thread.currentuiculture) property of the thread that throws the exception.

 - The [HelpLink](https://msdn.microsoft.com/library/system.exception.helplink) property.

-  This property can hold a URL (or URN) to a help file that provides extensive information about the cause of an exception.
+  This property can hold a URL to a help file that provides extensive information about the cause of an exception.

 - The [Data](https://msdn.microsoft.com/library/system.exception.data) property